More GPS flight log data is needed to continue this study. Because of

 as possible are represented.

-Earlier this year, an FAA advisory committee weighted with drone interests from Amazon, Google and other unmanned corporate interests suggested that the agency promulgate rules that drones operating beyond visual line of sight be permitted to:
+In 2022, an FAA advisory committee weighted with drone interests from Amazon, Google and other unmanned corporate interests suggested that the agency promulgate rules that drones operating beyond visual line of sight be permitted to:

 As an ag aviator, you know these requests to be patently unsafe and based on false premises.
 As such, we call on you to help us collect information on ag aircraft’s use of the low-altitude airspace.
 NAAA is working with and supports Mississippi State University’s (MSU) Raspet Flight Research Laboratory and its continuing research on safe operational distances between low-altitude, manned aircraft and drones.
 The study’s objectives are to: